peczenyj/MooX-Role-Parameterized/README.md

 # TODO

-I don't know yet how to substute this three statements in just one:
+I don't know yet how to substute two three statements in just one:
 ```perl
     use My::Role;